svn2github/zlib123/source/OdfWordXPAddin/OdfWordXPAddinSetup/README.txt

 Software Requirements
 --------------------------------
 To test the add-in, you will need the following:
-* Word XP – SP3 on Windows XP – SP2 or Windows 2003
+* Word XP with SP3 on Windows XP with SP2 or Windows Server 2003 with SP1
 * .NET Framework 2.0
 * Office 2007 File Format Awareness Update for Microsoft Office XP
 * Compatibility Pack for Word, Excel, and PowerPoint 2007 File Formats (beta 2 or higher).